 • two to three speakers with a combined experience of 35-50+ years;

 • a pre-seminar conference call in order to identify corporate key messages, areas of concern and seminar customization requirements;

 • pre-seminar on-site meeting/setup;

-• seminar delivery of up to three hours;
+• seminar delivery of up to three and a half hours;

 • post-seminar access to speakers; and

 • pre-seminar survey and post-seminar evaluation online forms and reports.

 “This area is one of our (companies) largest liabilities with the amount of crew trucks we have on the road.
 This presentation could not have been better.
 Thank you!” – Northern Mat & Bridge Ltd.

 The Drop It And Drive™ Supplemental Training Program Manual is a comprehensive guide providing safety professionals with easy access to the science, stories, videos and statistics about distracted driving prevention and distractions in the workplace.
 Ongoing reinforcement of the workplace safety information provided during the DIAD corporate seminar is easy with these tools for creating customizable 10-20 minute workplace safety presentations or safety committee updates.